open-contracting/kingfisher-summarize/docs/get-started.rst

 Prerequisites
 -------------

-To use Kingfisher Views, you need:
+To use Kingfisher Summarize, you need:

 -  Access to a `Unix-like shell <https://en.wikipedia.org/wiki/Shell_(computing)>`__ (some are available for Windows)
 -  `Git <https://git-scm.com>`__